google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

   // Sanity check that the STH table has what we already know. ourSTH := kafka.Read("STHs/<treeID>", dbSTH.sthOffset) if ourSTH == nil {
-    glog.Errorf("should not happen - local DB has data ahead of STHs topic") return
+    klog.Errorf("should not happen - local DB has data ahead of STHs topic") return
   }
   if ourSTH.expectedOffset != dbSTH.sthOffset {
-    glog.Errorf("should not happen - local DB committed to invalid STH from topic") return
+    klog.Errorf("should not happen - local DB committed to invalid STH from topic") return
   }
   if ourSTH.timestamp != dbSTH.timestamp || ourSTH.tree_size != dbSTH.tree_size {
-    glog.Errorf("should not happen - local DB has different data than STHs topic") return
+    klog.Errorf("should not happen - local DB has different data than STHs topic") return
   }